kurttaylor/kurt-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I completed my PhD in Epidemiology at the University of Bristol in February 2022.
-Since then, I obtained postdoctoral experience working as a Senior Research Associate in Medical Statistics and Health Data Science.
+Afterwards, I obtained postdoctoral experience working as a Senior Research Associate in Medical Statistics and Health Data Science.
 Currently, I am working as an analyst within the consulting/pharamceutical industry.

 interests:
 - Epidemiology